SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 ### Use RTTViewer in Embedded Target
 - RTT source code is available in the J-Link Software and Documentation Pack, under the following code `JLink/Samples/RTT`
-- Include this code into your embedded project and use the following function to print log messages to the JLink host:
+- Include this code into your embedded project and use the SEGGER_RTT_printf function to print log messages to the JLink host:
   ```C
   # include SEGGER_RTT.h